confluentinc/ksql/docs/installation/server-config/integrate-ksql-with-confluent-control-center.rst

 .. note::

-   When KSQL and |c3| communicate over a virtual private network (VPN),
+   When KSQL and |c3-short| communicate over a virtual private network (VPN),
    |c3-short| proxies your queries, but query results stream directly
-   from KSQL Server back to your browser, without going through
+   from KSQL Server back to your browser without going through
    |c3-short|.
 Over a VPN, the advertised URL isn't ``localhost``.
 Instead,
    it's the hostname of the remote server.